 Benefits Provided.
-For the fiscal year ended June 30, 2016, eligible retirees and beneficiaries received a monthly HIS payment of \$5 for each year of creditable service completed at the time of retirement, with a minimum HIS payment of \$30 and a maximum HIS payment of \$150 per month, pursuant to Section 112.363, Florida Statutes.
+For the fiscal year ended June 30, 2017, eligible retirees and beneficiaries received a monthly HIS payment of \$5 for each year of creditable service completed at the time of retirement, with a minimum HIS payment of \$30 and a maximum HIS payment of \$150 per month, pursuant to Section 112.363, Florida Statutes.
 To be eligible to receive a HIS Plan benefit, a retiree under a State-administered retirement system must provide proof of health insurance coverage, which may include Medicare.

 Contributions.
 The HIS Plan is funded by required contributions from FRS participating employers as set by the Florida Legislature.
 Employer contributions are a percentage of gross compensation for all active FRS members.
-For the fiscal year ended June 30, 2016, the contribution rate was 1.66 percent of payroll pursuant to section 112.363, Florida Statues.
+For the fiscal year ended June 30, 2017, the contribution rate was 1.66 percent of payroll pursuant to section 112.363, Florida Statues.
 The District contributed 100 percent of its statutorily required contributions for the current and preceding three years.
 HIS Plan contributions are deposited in a separate trust fund from which payments are authorized.
 HIS Plan benefits are not guaranteed and are subject to annual legislative appropriation.
 In the event the legislative appropriation or available funds fail to provide full subsidy benefits to all participants, benefits may be reduced or canceled.

-The District's contributions to the HIS Plan totaled \$3,623,498 for the fiscal year ended June 30, 2016.
+The District's contributions to the HIS Plan totaled \$4,423,994 for the fiscal year ended June 30, 2017.

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At June 30, 2016, the District reported a net pension liability of \$80,714,856 for its proportionate share of the HIS Plan's net pension liability.
+At June 30, 2017, the District reported a net pension liability of \$82,397,665 for its proportionate share of the HIS Plan's net pension liability.
 The current portion of the net pension liability is the District's proportionate share of benefit payments expected to be paid within one year, net of the District's proportionate share of the pensions plan's fiduciary net position available to pay that amount.
-The net pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2015.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2016.

-The District's proportionate share of the net pension liability was based on the District's 2013-14 fiscal year contributions relative to the total 2014-15 fiscal year contributions of all participating members.
-At June 30, 2015, the District's proportionate share was 0.791444173 percent, which was an increase of 0.008203875 percent from its proportionate share measured as of June 30, 2014.
+The District's proportionate share of the net pension liability was based on the District's 2014-15 fiscal year contributions relative to the total 2015-16 fiscal year contributions of all participating members.
+At June 30, 2016, the District's proportionate share was 0.706997805 percent, which was a decrease of 0.084446368 percent from its proportionate share measured as of June 30, 2015.

-For the fiscal year ended June 30, 2016, the District recognized pension expense of \$5,930,595 related to the HIS Plan.
+For the fiscal year ended June 30, 2017, the District recognized pension expense of \$5,662,134 related to the HIS Plan.
 In addition, the District reported deferred outflows of resources related to pensions from the following sources: